adv27/Palindromes-Stack-Queue/README.md

 The purpose of this assignment is to familiarize you with stacks and queues.

 # Note
-This solution have been write on Netbeans IDE
+This solution have been write on NetBeans IDE